Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Room temperature CL and modeling

-The generalized Planck's law describes the luminescence spectrum $\phi(\hbar\omega)$, where $\hbar\omega$ is the photon energy, as a function of the absorptivity $A(\hbar\omega)$ and the quasi-Fermi levels of electrons ($E_{fc}$) and holes ($E_{fv}$) in a semiconductor~\cite{Wurfel:1982}:
+It has been known for a long time that the spectral distribution of radiative recombination is related to the absorption properties of a semiconductor~\cite{VanRoosbroeck1954}, and can be expressed explicitly to account for the band filling~\cite{Lasher1964}.
+Following the formalism of reference \cite{Wurfel:1982}, the luminescence spectrum $\phi(\hbar\omega)$, where $\hbar\omega$ is the photon energy, is expressed as a function of the absorptivity $A(\hbar\omega)$ and the quasi-Fermi levels of electrons ($E_{fc}$) and holes ($E_{fv}$) in a semiconductor:

+where $\hbar$ is the reduced Planck constant, $c$ the speed of light in vacuum, $k_B$ the Boltzmann constant and $T$ the absolute temperature.
+It is called the generalized Planck law, and it was verified experimentally on a GaAs luminescent diode~\cite{Feuerbacher1990}.
 It is valid for semiconductors under quasi-thermal equilibrium, provided the quasi-Fermi levels can be defined.
 If the photon energy is several $k_BT$ larger than the separation of the quasi-Fermi levels, the $-1$ term in the denominator of Eq.~(\ref{eq:planck1}) can be neglected, leading to:

-where $\phi_\text{bb}$ is the black-body radiation.
+where $\phi_\text{bb} = (\hbar\omega)^2/4\pi^2\hbar^3c^2 \left[ \text{exp}\left(\hbar\omega/k_BT\right)-1 \right]^{-1}$ is the black-body radiation.

 Doping has a significant impact on the absorption, especially in the spectral range near the bandgap.
 First, we denote $\alpha_\text{ideal}(\hbar\omega)$ the absorption coefficient of an ideally pure semiconductor.
 It can be calculated theoretically based on the joint density of states and the optical transition matrix element (e.g. the parabolic approximation for direct bandgap semiconductors), or measured on a high-purity semiconductor.
 With increasing doping, sub-bandgap absorption occurs and can be modeled by an exponential decay (Urbach tail) instead of an abrupt decrease of absorption for $\hbar\omega<E_g$: